May 25, 2022

 - Microchip Animals

-Pets are at high risk of becoming lost during a natural disaster.
-Out of fear, they may run away or hide in unusual places.
-A microchip contains a distinctive number that can be read by a scanner.
-The chip is embedded under the animal’s skin and can assist with detecting misplaced pets.
-Make sure to register your pet’s microchip number.
+Pets are at risk of becoming separated from their families during or after a natural disaster.
+Out of stress or fear, they may run away or hide in unfamiliar places.
+Microchips contain a unique number that can be read by a scanner.
+The chip is inserted under the animal’s skin and can assist with locating lost pets.
+Be sure to register your pet’s microchip number with your veterinarian’s office and the microchip company.
+Ensure the information is up-to-date.

 Build a disaster kit and include the following things to build an emergency kit for your pets